Traveling in Cambodia

 Visas

 You can get your Cambodian Visa at any border, for most countries, if you don’t have one already.
 A tourist visa cost $35 (plus whatever else they can get), and you must have 2 photos.
 It’s good for 30 days and can be renewed once for 30 days for $50, while you’re in the country.
-You can get Visas to Thailand in Kep, but they will send it to Phnom Penh or SihanoukVille.
 You need to go here to figure out how to get a visa to Vietnam.
 You can get from Kampot to Phu Quoc Island in Vietnam by boat, and no visa is need while you’re on the Island (30 days or less)

 Bathrooms